Senate Confirms Ben Carson As Housing And Urban Development Secretary

 Ben Carson has been confirmed by the Senate to act as Secretary of Housing and Urban Development in a 58-41 vote.
 The retired pediatric neurosurgeon entered politics as a hopeful for the Republican presidential nomination before being nominated for the position by President Donald Trump.

 As the New York Times reports, Democrats in the Senate were not as critical of Carson as they were of Trump’s other cabinet nominees.
 Among the Democratic senators who voted for Carson were Sherrod Brown of Ohio and Mark Warner of Virginia, according to Politico.
-Senator Elizabeth Warren of Massachusetts had voted for Carson in the Banking Committee, but voted no in the final confirmation due to pressure from the left.
+Senator Elizabeth Warren of Massachusetts had voted for Carson in the Banking Committee but voted no in the final confirmation due to pressure from the left.
 Brown defended his vote for Carson, saying, “He made the commitment under oath to our committee that he would fight discrimination against people because of their sexual orientation.”

 As leader of the Department of Housing and Urban Development, Carson will oversee a budget of $47 billion, a department of around 8,000 employees and programs that provide low-income housing and government assistance.
 This is the first government position for Carson, who was previously the director of pediatric neurosurgery at Johns Hopkins Children’s Center.

 Growing up in Detroit, a young Ben Carson was raised by a single mother who relied at times on food stamps to get by.
-Carson however has joined other Republicans in being critical of too much government assistance.
+Carson, however, has joined other Republicans in being critical of too much government assistance.
 Carson is the only African-American member of Trump’s cabinet.

 During Carson’s Senate hearings, Warren and Brown questioned him heavily about the potentiality of Department of Housing and Urban Development dollars and decisions being used to benefit Trump’s various real estate business.
 “Can you just assure us that not one dollar will go to benefit either the president-elect or his family?”
 Warren asked.